JakeHulme1/graphsec-detector/README.md

 - Cross-Site Request Forgery (XSRF)
 - Cross-Site Scripting (XSS)

+Alternatively, download the `.txt` files from the author's [Zenodo Page](https://zenodo.org/records/3559841#.XeVaZNVG2Hs).
+The files needed are all the ones beginning with `plain_...txt`.

 **IMPORTANT**: Place these .txt folders in `datasets\vudenc\raw` otherwise the preprocessing scripts will not work.

 ## Data Preprocessing Pipeline